pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

 ## 7.3 Inherit From LiveLinkRetargetAsset to do your thing with retargeting

-If you are an advance player, you want to do more about retargeting, you can inherit LiveLinkRetargetAsset in c++  and control the whole retarting process like NeuronLiveLinkRemapAsset.
+If you are an advance player, you want to do more about retargeting, you can inherit LiveLinkRetargetAsset in c++  and control the whole retargeting process like NeuronLiveLinkRemapAsset.

 # 8. Using LiveLink Controller Component to control props